400 more Air NZ flights in August

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The airline had been planning to operate around 55% of its usual domestic capacity during August.
+The airline had been planning to operate at about 55 per cent of its usual domestic capacity during August.
 An extra 400 flights will be available next month.

 Air NZ general manager networks Scott Carr says the airline has been pleasantly surprised with demand for domestic travel.